ShwetaNagre/MIP_ORACLE/README.md

 Standalone nucleotide BLAST with the nt database.

 Python 3.0 and the following python packages:
-1. Pandas
+1. pandas
-2. BioPython
+2. biopython
 3. configparser
-4. re
+4. regex
 5. xlsxwriter
 6. openpyxl